Birds of Prey Nature Programs

-Meet Conservationist and Master Falconer Dave Arrowood and his Winged Ambassadors!
+Meet Conservationist and Master Falconer Dale Arrowood and his Winged Ambassadors!

 Dale Arrowood, Master Falconer

 Dale started working with raptors in the late 60’s as a young boy grouping up on the family’s farm in Palmetto, Ga.
 He became interested while watching Mutual of Omaha’s “Wild Kingdom” on Sunday afternoons with Jim Fowler and Marlin Perkins.

 When he began to work with and learn about these beautiful creatures, he developed an interest in the ancient art and sport of falconry.